quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 ## Setting up the database

-You have to create a role in your database server for the Aquilon broker.
+You have to initialize the database and create a role in your database server for the Aquilon broker.
 If you are using a local PostgreSQL instance, you'll probably do:

 ```sh
 # su -l postgres